Skip to main content

 NAPLAN is an acronym that stands for National Assessment Program - Literacy And Numeracy.

-It is an annual assessment that is administered to students in Years 3, 5, 7, and 9, across all schools in Australia.
+It is an annual assessment that is undertaken by students in Years 3, 5, 7, and 9, across all schools in Australia.
 The purpose of NAPLAN is to provide governments, education authorities, and schools with valuable insights into the literacy and numeracy levels of young Australians, in order to identify areas for improvement and provide targeted support to those schools that need it.

 โ€‹

-The test consists of multiple choice questions and is designed to measure student skills in four key areas: reading, writing, spelling, grammar and punctuation, and numeracy.
+The test consists of multiple choice questions and is designed to measure student skills in four key areas: reading, writing, spelling, grammar/punctuation, and numeracy.
 These skills are considered essential for success in schooling and beyond.

 Homeschooling & NAPLAN